Best Practices for Using the VerseDB API

 • Limit search frequency in your UI

-GET /api/series/{id}/story-arcs # Get story arcs for a series
+GET /api/series/{id}/issues # Get issues for a series

-GET /api/titles/{id}/story-arcs # Get story arcs for a title
+GET /api/series/{id}/creators # Get creators for a series

 GET /api/issues/{id}/variants # Get variants for an issue